 Harrigan: Your move, pussy face.

-Although Predator 2 features a more than able cast, they are simply unable to rescue this cash cow from its half-arsed quagmire of trite characterisation and tension sapping familiarity.
-Without the novelty of innovative special effects and sense of mystery, this is another in a long line of mediocre 80s action movies whose violence has no other purpose than to appeal to the dead of mind, while the movie’s spaceship-bound showdown pales in comparison to that of its predecessor.
+Although Predator 2 features a more than able cast, they are simply fighting a losing battle.
+Without the novelty of innovative special effects and sense of mystery, this is another in a long line of ’80s action movies whose violence has no other purpose than to appeal to the dead of mind, while the movie’s spaceship-bound showdown pales in comparison to that of its predecessor.